Azure-Samples/netappfiles-cli-snapshot-policy-script-sample/README.md

 ## Prerequisites

-1. Azure Subscription
+1. Azure Subscription.
+2. Subscription needs to have Azure NetApp Files resource provider registered.
+For more information, see [Register for NetApp Resource Provider](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-1. Resource Group created
+3. Resource Group created
-1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
+4. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information, please refer to [Guidelines for Azure NetApp Files network planning](https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-network-topologies)
-1. Make sure [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) is installed.
+5. Make sure [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli) is installed.
-1. Windows with WSL enabled (Windows Subsystem for Linux) or Linux to run the script.
+6. Windows with WSL enabled (Windows Subsystem for Linux) or Linux to run the script.
 This was developed/tested on Ubuntu 18.04 LTS (bash version 4.4.20).
-1. Make sure [jq](https://stedolan.github.io/jq/) package is installed before executing this script.
+7. Make sure [jq](https://stedolan.github.io/jq/) package is installed before executing this script.

 # What is netappfiles-cli-snapshot-policy-script-sample doing?